MollyZhang/MollyZhang.github.io_offline/_posts/2017-4-18-how-to-run-jupyter-notebook-from-a-server.md

 Finally, "ssh -NL" means "do not execute a remote command, instead fowarding 8888 local host connection to remote port 8800 in the remote server over the ssh secure channel".

 ### bug fixes
-However, I have encountered a weird bug repeatively when using jupyter notebook this way, here is the errror message:
+I have encountered a bug repeatively when using jupyter notebook this way, here is the errror message:
 <div class="imgcap">
     <img src="{{ page.error_message }}" >
 </div>

-Possible explanations:
+Fix:
-1. Jupyter notebook need to write to this file ~/.ipython/profile_default/history.sqlite, but it didn't have write access.
-Giving user write access might solve this issue.
+Jupyter notebook need to write to .ipynb_checkpoints, but it didn't have write access.
+Giving user write access solved this issue.
-2. If 1 doesn't work, try delete the .ipython folder all together and re-run the notebook, this solved the issue for me (as of 4-24-2017)